bluesbreak/bluesbreak/README.md

 - 👋 Hi, I’m Ivan
-- 👀 I’m interested in art, music, guitars, synthesizers, technologies, programming, psychology, helping humanity ...
+- 👀 I’m interested in music, guitars, synthesizers, arts, science, programming, psychology, helping humanity ...
 - 🌱 I’m currently learning C#
 - 💞️ I’m looking to collaborate on all of the above
 - 📫 You can reach me at ivanivanovat@gmail.com